-Tesla may be packing a big punch in the electric era, but the company that invented the automobile isn’t sitting back.
-The Mercedes EQS boasts the biggest EV range of any production car with 453 miles (WLTP).
-That’s London to Edinburgh with juice to spare, or Land’s End to the newly opened Norwich Electric Forecourt®.
+We'll get to the point: the Mercedes EQS boasts the biggest EV range of any production car with 453 miles (WLTP).
+That’s London to Edinburgh with juice to spare, or Land’s End to the Norwich Electric Forecourt®.
 We feel a challenge coming on…

-As you’d imagine with a fully-electric equivalent of the S Class limousine, the EQS is big, luxurious and figuratively oozing with technology.
-Think marquetry woodwork, soft leather, doors that open and close themselves, air suspension that transforms rutted British B roads into something that’s snooker table smooth.
+As you’d imagine with a fully-electric equivalent of the S-Class limousine, the EQS is big, luxurious and oozing with technology.
+Think premium woodwork, soft leather, doors that open and close themselves and air suspension that makes rutted British roads feel snooker table smooth.
 Oh, and the infotainment system looks like it belongs in a multiplex cinema.
-Mercedes calls its super-wide touchscreen display the ‘MBUX Hyperscreen’ and it pretty much covers the entire dashboard.
-If you’re keen to avoid fingerprints, you can also operate the infotainment system through the car’s excellent voice recognition system.
+Mercedes calls it the ‘MBUX Hyperscreen’ and it pretty much covers the entire dashboard.
+If you’re keen to avoid fingerprints, you can also operate the system through the car’s excellent voice recognition.

 It’s true that such a big range is helped by having a massive battery, but also because the EQS is one of the world’s slipperiest production cars, carving the air cleanly for maximum efficiency.
 It's a more convincing effort than smaller Mercedes-Benz EQ models and a very special vehicle to cover any kind of distance in.